-On June 1, 2021, we amended the performance award agreements granted on May 19, 2020 for certain executive employees.
-The amendment granted an additional 70,236 performance awards payable in shares to three of our executives.

-These awards will vest (if at all) on December 31, 2024, provided that the Company's common stock reaches one of three predetermined growth targets for a sustained period beginning on the grant date of June 1, 2021 and ending on December 31, 2024.
-The additional grant was treated as a modification of the original performance award agreement and resulted in an additional \$2.6 million of incremental compensation costs, which are expected to be recognized over the remaining term of 43 months.
+On June 1, 2021, we amended the performance award agreements granted on May 19, 2020 for three of our executives.
+The amendment increased the amount of performance awards payable in shares for the last three predetermined growth targets.
+These awards will vest (if at all) on December 31, 2024, provided that the Company's common stock reaches the predetermined growth targets for the sustained period ending on December 31, 2024.
+The amendment was treated as a modification of the original performance award agreement and resulted in an additional \$2.6 million of incremental compensation expense, expected to be recognized over the remaining term of 43 months.